heuralux/.github/profile/README.md

 ## Get in touch

-Have a real problem worth a smart tool?
+Have a tough problem that needs a smart tool?
 We'd like to hear about it.

 📧 **[admin@heuralux.onmicrosoft.com](mailto:admin@heuralux.onmicrosoft.com)**